mf1024/mf1024.github.ioo/_posts/2019-06-22-Create-Pytorch-Datasets-and-Dataloaders.markdown

 {% endhighlight %}

-To index the data, I walk trough each of the class folder and store path of each image in image_list list.
+To index the data, I walk through each of the class folder and store path of each image in the image_list.

 {% highlight python %}